Essex Voters Approve FY23 School District Budget, Affordable Housing Trust

 Nearly 250 residents showed up early Monday night at the Essex Elementary School to take on a massive, 28-article warrant at the Annual Town Meeting.

-But voters moved quickly, approving the town’s first Affordable Housing Trust, extended a zoning moratorium passed last year on residential-to-commercial property use, approved a series of DPW capital expenses, including significant water and sewer upgrades, gave local restaurants a six-month extension on a COVID-related plastics ban reprieve, and approved the town’s XXX million operating budget.
+But voters moved quickly, approving the town’s first Affordable Housing Trust, extending a zoning moratorium passed last year on residential-to-commercial property use, approving a series of DPW capital expenses, including significant water and sewer upgrades, gave local restaurants a six-month extension on a COVID-related plastics ban reprieve, and approving the town’s $22.8 million operating budget.

 But the biggest “drama” (if you want to call it that) lay with approval of Essex’s $9,077,671 share of the $29.25 million FY2023 Manchester Essex Regional School District budget.
 In the end, Article 12 passed easily, 185 to 51.
 But before the vote, there was plenty of discussion about rising costs, Essex’s apportionment trends and whether curriculum programs or athletic field repairs should be included in the budget.

+In the last 12 months, the FinCom and BOS have regularly met with School Committee members and district officials and their productive, renewed relationship showed on Monday.

 Buttrick asked voters to support the budget.
-He said that Essex has been hit by a demographic shift between Essex and Manchester that has resulted in Essex’s apportionment increase doubling in the last year.
-And that isn’t changing.
+He said that Essex has been hit by a demographic shift between Essex and Manchester that has resulted in Essex’s apportionment increase doubling in the last year (to 4.4% while MBTS’ was 2.3%).
+That trend isn’t changing, he said.

 “Essex’s budget apportionment is increasing at about twice the rate as that of Manchester,” said Buttrick.
 “This is a big gap.”

 After negotiations, the district made painful cuts to help Essex avoid an override this year.
-He said Essex still has a good deal from regionalization, with Essex’s per student annual cost at $18,000 while Manchester’s is higher, at $22,000 per student.
-That said, there is a correction needed in how Essex manages district budgets in the long run.
+Buttrick said regionalization is still a good deal, with Essex’s paying $18,000 per student while Manchester pays $22,000.
+That said, there is a correction needed in how Essex manages district budgets longterm.

 School Committee Chair Sarah Wolf, who is stepping away from her seat this year, was given a standing ovation Monday.
 She said budgeting is “our greatest challenge.”